 Differences:

 • Spread: Endometriosis can spread to various sites in the body, while adenomyosis remains confined to the uterus.
+Uterine fibroids remain localized to the uterus but can vary in size and number.

 It is important to consult with a healthcare professional for an accurate diagnosis and appropriate management plan, as each individual’s symptoms and treatment options can vary.